You have a range of rights when a person or organisation takes and records your personal details.

 Right to access your personal details

 You can ask for a copy of all your personal details by writing to any organisation or person holding these details on a computer or in manual form.
-If you wish to make an access request, Meath County Council will accept this in any form, but to assist with this search, a sample Data subject access request form can be accessed.
+If you wish to make an access request, Meath County Council will accept this in any form, but to assist with this search, a sample Data subject access request form can be found at the bottom of this page.

 Right to know if your personal details are being held